GrassBlock1/mercury/CONTRIBUTING.md

    - Environment details (browser, OS, etc.)
 - For feature requests, describe the feature and why you think it would be useful

+For the language of the issue, please use English or Chinese.
+Both are OK, but using English is preferred as it allows more people to understand the issue and help with it.

+If you are not comfortable with either, you can still use your native language (or use a translator), but I may not be able to fully understand it.

 ## Development
 ### Development Environment
 This project is built using Astro, requiring a Node.js (v22.15.1 (lts) is recommended) environment.